Irish superstar Liam Neeson has revealed how his late wife surprised him on their wedding day in an emotional interview.

 “She had learned it and I was like ‘Wow’.

 The couple married in 1994 and had a happy marriage for 15 years, which included having two sons together.

 Neeson and his sons were left devastated when Natasha tragically died in a skiing accident in 2009, aged just 45.

 He didn’t speak publically about his wife’s death for several years.
 Instead he threw himself into his work with several films such as Clash of the Titans, The A Team and The Chronicles of Narnia.

-In 2014, he opened up about Natasha’s death when speaking with Anderson Cooper on 60 Minutes.
+He opened up about Natasha’s death when speaking with Anderson Cooper on 60 Minutes.

 He said: “I spoke to her and she said, ‘Oh darling.
 I’ve taken a tumble in the snow’.
 That’s how she described it.”